GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ### 3. Install NGINX

-**If you have your own load balancer, you can use the following NGINX configuration documentation as a guide for how to proxy with the Gluu server.**
+**If you have your own load balancer, you can use the following NGINX configuration documentation as a guide for how to proxy with the Gluu Server.**

 On loadbalancer.example.org